Forum – Basque Circular Summit

 CIRCULAR BUSINESS MODELS

 Sustainable servitisation, represented by the transition from the traditional business model based on the manufacture and sale of the product to one based on pay for access to use, pay for access to outcome and retention of product value, implies a greater durability of the products but first of all requires the transformation of the existing business model.
-This trend, which is not without its financial, operational, technological and commercial difficulties is now an opportunity more than ever thanks to advances in digitalisation, among others.
-This session will explore this strategy in depth, with the help of companies in our environment that are already applying this new business model.

 Side-event 3-1